Follow us on

 Marie and Claude gathered artifacts to show in their many exhibits to help explain what the Metis lifestyle was about.
 They allowed people to handle the artifacts, making it a very interactive experience.
 They put on displays at the Selkirk Faire and London's Western Fair (among others).

 They dedicated a lifetime to our community -- in all they did -- and by organizing the Fiddle & Sash Rendezvous for the past 10 years.

 Marie cooked up a storm every spring in preparation while Claude attended to the setting up of the rendezvous!
 Their whole family pitched in and worked for months to prepare.
 They sacrificed very much to put on the festival.
 No photo ops, no corporate rules nor politics there, just the kind of kitchen party that we all remember growing up, whenever we were at our Meme's.
 And it was always just as beautiful as Marie and Claude themselves.

 Marie and Claude also helped with Cancer studies and health studies in the area, and worked with health professionals to adjust procedures and consider traditions of Metis families.

-Marie we are too sad that you were taken from us so suddenly.
+Marie and Claude we are too sad that you were taken from us so suddenly.
 We all feel fragmented.
 But just like the weave of the sash, we will remember how you weaved so many families back into our community story, and the awakening that has occurred because of your immense contributions.

 We know and will always remember how you gave us strength and that strength lives on in everything we do.
 We will not forget.
-We will not forget to honour you, in every facet of what we do we will hear your voice.
+We will not forget to honour you, in every facet of what we do we will hear your voices.

-It is whispering in our ear that being Metis is simple.
+They are whispering in our ear that being Metis is simple.
 Simple as a Meme's kiss, you know?